dotnet/corefxlab/docs/specs/nativesized.md

 ### Representing Sizes

 System.Runtime.InteropServices.AllocHGlobal(IntPtr) has IntPtr argument, even though it has nothing to do with pointers.
-It should have been native int instead.
+It should have been nint instead.

 ## Requirements